hewigovens/hewig.dev/src/pages/posts/crypto-security-practices.md

 For the ultimate in cold storage, physical safes can protect hardware wallets, paper wallets, and backup seeds from physical threats such as theft, fire, or water damage.
 Investing in a high-quality safe can provide peace of mind for those holding significant crypto assets.

+You can also rent a safe from a reputable service provider like traditional banks.

 ### Shamir Backup

 Shamir's Secret Sharing is a cryptographic method that splits a secret (like a private key) into multiple parts, requiring a certain number of parts to reconstruct the original secret.
 This method can protect against the loss of a single piece, as the secret is not compromised unless the required threshold of parts is met.